-Intrigued by the quality of paint application with the air gun in his high school years, Pablo began using a different Olympic training facility—cloth and the air gun.
+Intrigued by the quality of paint application with the air gun in his high school years, Paul began using a different Olympic training facility—cloth and the air gun.
 His training regimen was the same—hours and hours at malls and fairs studying airbrush artists paint t-shirts, sweatshirts and canvas.
 How do I regulate the air-to-paint flow, and how do I determine the proper gun-to-surface distance, to enhance realism?
 As with pencil, how can I manipulate the air gun to shade, blend and fade to depict amazing depth?
-Pablo was fascinated by the potential of an airbrushed image void of brushstroke imperfections.
+Paul was fascinated by the potential of an airbrushed image void of brushstroke imperfections.
 We all recognize the incredible talent of the paintbrush artist—amazing!
-But the paintbrush was just never Pablo’s weapon of choice.
+But the paintbrush was just never Paul’s weapon of choice.

 In 2009, five of Paul’s pencil art pieces were among almost 5500 international entries that were judged in a competition for visual illustration.
 Each of Paul’s five pieces were selected and showcased in Communication Arts’ 50th annual illustration publication.